 4. Cats’ nails can be sharp without being particularly long.
 Most of the time, if the nails are white, you can see the blood supply, known as the quick.
 Make sure you stay well away from this area, as cutting the quick accidentally can cause pain and bleeding.

 5. If you’re struggling, ask the vet or groomer for help!

 So, why should I trim my cat’s nails?

-Some cats don’t enjoy having their claws clipped, but if you get into a routine from a young age, they are much more likely to be compliant.
-And remember, each time your cat experiences the pain of an overgrown or ingrown claw, they’re likely to be less keen on letting you, your groomer, or your vet clip the nails next time.
-So, preventative measures are definitely better than the cure!
+Some cats don’t enjoy having their claws clipped, but if you get into a good grooming routine from a young age, they are much more likely to be compliant.
+And remember, each time your cat experiences the pain of an overgrown or ingrown claw, they’re likely to be less keen on letting you, the groomer, or your vet clip the nails next time.
+Prevention is definitely better than cure!